lukeczapla/intuition/README.md

 #### P.P.S. also contains a few AI/ML endpoints for optimizing under limited sampling sizes with randomization tests, just some demos of DL4j with dropout regularization plus reweighting, where the TensorFlow backend can be substituted in or a Keras model written out for Python tensorflow.keras.
 It's a survival of the fittest (evolutionary) approach to deep learning networks where the maximum-impact factors are the objective criteria for identification.
 Seemed a valid alternative approach to, e.g., boosted trees (xgboost) with limited objective weights strongly dependent on randomization criteria.
+These are in the montecarlo package and this and the SimulationController (endpoints to launch jobs with GPUs) can be removed.